 Illustrative examples of items to include in Section 5:

 Our targets: Process improvement gains

 - 50% increase in root cause identifications

-- 20% reduction mean problem duration
+- 20% reduction in mean time to resolution (MTTR), reducing problem duration

 - 20% reduction in change-related incidents